Morris2801/VideoGameProject/Videojuego/GDD_Template.md

 ### **Mechanics**

 1. **Lotería Card System (Dynamic Power-Ups)**
-   - **Inventory Array**: Cards collected go into slots [1–5].
+   - **Inventory Array**: Cards collected go into slots [1–6].
    - **Usage**: Press the corresponding number key to activate.
    - **Effects**: May increase speed, attack, or transform the player for a limited time.
-   - **Balance**: Probability weight tables ensure varied card drops.
+   - **Balance**: Probability weight tables ensures varied card drops.

 2. **Boss Fights (Soulslike & Zelda-Inspired)**
-   - Multi-phase attacks.
+   - Different attack patterns.
    - **HP Thresholds**: e.g., 50% HP triggers new pattern or bullet-hell.
-   - **Reward**: Defeating a boss can grant permanent buffs or advanced cards.
+   - **Reward**: Defeating a boss grants permanent buffs/blessings.

 3. **Time & Inventory Management**
-   - Limited time to finish each run.
+   - Limited time to finish each level.
-   - The deeper the level, the tougher the enemies, but the more potent the cards.
+   - The deeper the level, the tougher the enemies, but the more potent the cards that are found.
    - Inventory capacity is limited to **6** active card slots (1 Base card + 5 empty slots).

 5. **Procedural/Randomized Elements**
    - **Enemy spawn points**: Weighted random within each room.
-   - **Card/Item drops**: Probability-based, scaling with each new level.
+   - **Card/Item drops**: Probability-based, scaling with different levels and the mob that was killed.

 ### Considerations

 #### Mindset & Player Experience
 - **Adventure-Oriented**: Encourage players to explore each room, face unknown threats, and chase potential rewards.
 - **Reward-Facing**: The tension between pressing forward or backtracking for more cards fosters strategic planning.
-- **Caution**: Overconfidence can lead to a quick defeat; careful resource usage is key.
+- **Caution**: Overconfidence can lead to a quick defeat; careful, resource usage is key.

 #### Difficulty & Progression
-- **Incremental Complexity**: Each level introduces new card possibilities and tougher enemies.
+- **Incremental Complexity**: Each level introduces new card possibilities and tougher enemies spawn.
-- **Boss Difficulty Spike**: Encourages the player to use the best synergy of cards and sharpen their reflexes.
+- **Boss Difficulty Spike**: Encourages the player to use the best synergy/combo of cards and sharpen their reflexes.

 #### Lotería Cards